bidaye-lab/kinematics_analysis/docs/data_structure.md

 |e.g. `x_pos: float` | x ball position at each frame (see below) |
 |e.g. `x_vel: float` | x ball velocity at each frame (see below) |
 |e.g. `R-F_stepcycle: bool` | indicating if right front leg is touching the surface (`True`) or not (`False`)|

+Note that each trial is 1400 frames, 600-1000 are optically stimulated.

 The naming convention for columns positions is as follows:
 - leg